 Psilocybin-assisted therapy in Denver

 Note: We’re therapists, not a medical clinic or research facility.
-We don’t provide free sessions, microdosing, “trip sitting,” or psychedelic guiding, but we’ve done more Ketamine-assisted therapy sessions than nearly every private practice in Denver.
+We don’t provide free sessions, microdosing, “trip sitting,” or psychedelic guidance for mushroom therapy.

 How does psilocybin-assisted psychotherapy work?

 In 2019, Denver made history as the first city in the United States to decriminalize the use of “magic” mushrooms for personal use.
 Now, many people are wondering when psilocybin and psilocybe therapy will be available in Colorado.
-Short answer, it’s looking therapists will be able to use psilocybin with their clients sometime in 2025.
+Short answer, therapists who’ve completed required trainings should be able to use psilocybin with their clients starting in Summer 2025.

 Similar to how Ketamine is being used in therapy today, research has shown promising results for using psilocybin in a therapeutic setting.
 Researchers at Johns Hopkins University found that psilocybin dramatically reduced symptoms of anxiety and depression in patients with cancer.
 Their studies have also indicated that psilocybin can be extremely effective with helping people quit smoking and become “unstuck” so that they can get past damaging patterns and addictions.